-The ground under the array will be restored with pasture, prairie grasses and wildflowers, providing habitat for pollinators and healthy root systems to prevent soil erosion from wind and rain.
+The ground under the array is being restored with pasture, prairie grasses and wildflowers, providing habitat for pollinators and healthy root systems to prevent soil erosion from wind and rain.

 “Co-op solar arrays are dual-purpose spaces that provide energy for members, as well as acres of important ecosystems,” said Stroshane.

-“Polk-Burnett supports a balanced strategy to diversify energy generation when it aligns with our mission for safe, reliable electricity at a competitive cost,” said Stroshane.
-“This project will help us become less reliant on volatile energy markets and strengthen grid reliability.”
+“Polk-Burnett supports a balanced, measured strategy to diversify energy generation and carbon reduction.
+Our mission is to provide safe, reliable electricity at a competitive cost,” said Stroshane.
+“This project helps us become less reliant on volatile energy markets during peak summer days and strengthens local grid reliability.”

 Georgetown Solar is the second utility scale solar array in Polk-Burnett’s service territory.
 The first, SunTuria Solar, was dedicated in 2017 behind the co-op office in Centuria.
 The 1.25 MW array generates power for about 200 homes.
 It is owned and operated by ENGIE North American, and the co-op purchases the solar energy output.
 School and community groups are invited for tours.